antmicro/pdm-microphone-board/README.md

 ## Overview

-This project contains open hardware design files for a Microphone Board equipped with an SPH0644LM4H-1 microphone.
+This project contains open hardware design files for a microphone board with an SPH0644LM4H-1 microphone.
 The board break-routes PDM signals from the microphone to a zero insertion force connector.
 Additionally, the board provides voltage filtering and ESD protection.